instinctive/edu-advent-2022/day02.md

 outcome _ _ = Tie
 ```

 We need to parse the player moves from the input.
+Note that the input has the
+opponent's move first.
+This is a nice source of bugs, hence the tagging of all
+the moves and outcomes with the players.

 ```haskell
 parse :: String -> (Move 'Us, Move 'Them)